SchwarzIT/crystal-map/README.md

 [![codecov](https://codecov.io/gh/SchwarzIT/andcouchbaseentity/branch/master/graph/badge.svg)](https://codecov.io/gh/SchwarzIT/andcouchbaseentity)

-A Framework for all map lovers and all who want to be
+A Framework for all Mapheads out there

 ## What is this Framework about?